compbiozurich/UZH-BIO392/course-results/2021/merve-guengoer/day10_GATK.md

 The tool FilterMutectCalls uses the annotations within the callset, and if provided, uses the contamination table in filtering the vcf file of somatic mutations.

 ### **1.5 Review calls with IGV**
-Load analysis data and reference genome GRCh38 on IGV -> TP53 gene We see a C→T variant light up in red for the tumor but not the normal.
+Loaded the analysis data and reference genome GRCh38 on IGV -> TP53 gene

+*We see a C→T variant light up in red for the tumor but not the normal.
 What do you think is happening in 2_tumor_normal_m2.bam?
-What does the coverage tell you?
+What does the coverage tell you?*

 => The coverage in this bam file is 40% C and 60% T
 => the file consists of tumor and normal samples, therefore the C belongs to normal samples and the T belongs to tumor samples